 Do you want a more controlled look in your hedgerow?
 We also mix seeds that will grow only 2 feet tall (perfect to tuck under trees or grape vines, or in the home garden)—our Low-Growing Good Bug Blend.
 The blend is a bug-pleasing mix of Carrot, Chervil, Coriander, Clovers (Crimson, White, and Rose), Subclovers, Nasturtium, Parsley, Alyssum, and Yarrow.

-In our latest video, Tricia plants a hedgerow in the strip between her orchard and her driveway, using Good Bug Blend and a packet of wildflowers.
+In our video, Tricia plants a hedgerow in the strip between her orchard and her driveway, using Good Bug Blend and a packet of wildflowers.
 To plant this mix, prepare the seed bed.
 Some of the seeds are very small, so make sure the area is finely graded.